Coupling of magnetic and lattice collective excitations in the 2D van der Waals antiferromagnet FePS$_{3}$: Introduction

 The magnetic properties of these vdW materials are strongly coupled to the charge and lattice degrees of freedom and can be studied effectively using far-infrared spectroscopy.
-The additional advantage of optical spectroscopy is that it is also susceptible to the monolayer limit.
+The advantage of optical spectroscopy is that it is also susceptible to the monolayer limit.
 Therefore, the magnetic state can be easily studied and detected using optical probes, such as Kerr/Faraday angle rotation, compared to other magnetometry techniques~\cite{Mak2019,Shree2020}.
-The advantage of infrared spectroscopy is the direct access to the spectral weight of the different collective modes in the magnetic phase and, as a result, to the investigation of their coupling and relations to the underlying physics of the magnetic state.
+The additional advantage of infrared spectroscopy is direct access to the spectral weight of the different collective modes in the magnetic phase and, as a result, to their coupling and their relation to the underlying physics of the magnetic state.

-In this article, we present a comprehensive infrared spectroscopy investigation of the 2D antiferromagnetic semiconductor \FPS.
-Using polarized infrared transmission spectroscopy and Faraday rotation measurements, we aim to elucidate the temperature and magnetic field dependence of both phonon and magnon excitations.
-Our primary objectives are to probe anisotropic optical responses, detect potential inversion symmetry breaking, and clarify the interplay between spin and lattice degrees of freedom in \FPS.
-To address these objectives, we synthesized high-quality \FPS\ crystals and performed detailed magneto-optical measurements as described below.
+In this work, we investigate the low-energy collective excitations of FePS$_3$ using polarization-resolved infrared magneto-transmission and Faraday rotation measurements.
+Our goal is to elucidate the interplay between lattice vibrations and magnetic excitations in the antiferromagnetic state, and to determine how the underlying zigzag spin structure influences the optical response.
+By combining polarized spectroscopy with quantitative magneto-optical analysis, we access the circular optical conductivity and identify signatures of anisotropic spin--phonon coupling.
+In particular, we provide a polarization-resolved characterization of the phonon spectrum, and report Faraday rotation measurements of the magnetic excitations at 122~\cm\ and 320~\cm, enabling a quantitative determination of their circular optical response.
+This approach provides new insight into the coupling between spin and lattice degrees of freedom in low-dimensional antiferromagnets.